Vanquish-6/VAG-VanquishAllegianceGlancer/README.md

 VAG is a lightweight, browser-based tool for viewing and analyzing Asheron's Call allegiance hierarchies.
 It provides a clean, visual representation of allegiance structures with the ability to easily identify online and offline members.

+## Purpose

+VAG takes the `scanresult.json` output from [AllegianceSkimmer](https://github.com/amoeba/AllegianceSkimmer) (a Decal plugin for Asheron's Call) and presents the allegiance data in a cleaner, more user-friendly format.
+While AllegianceSkimmer handles the collection of allegiance data, VAG focuses on visualization and analysis of that data.

 ## Features

 - **Hierarchical Tree View**: Displays the complete allegiance structure in a clean, vertical tree layout